Haslingden: History

 There is some evidence of Bronze Age human presence in the area of Haslingden.
 Thirteen Stones Hill is 2 km west of the town and probably dates from about 3000BC.
 There is now just one stone visible.

-Part of what is now Haslingden, along with the neighbouring towns of Rawtenstall and beyond that Bacup were part of the Forest of Rossendale, itself part of the Forest of Blackburnshire.
-During the late 13th and 14th centuries the Forest was a hunting park; the term 'Forest' referred to it being parkland rather than being heavily wooded, as the forest declined much earlier, during the Neolithic period.
-The Forest of Rossendale contained eleven vaccaries (cow-pastures) and was poorly populated, with Haslingden being the only town of significance and possessed of a church.
+Part of what is now Haslingden, along with the neighbouring towns of Rawtenstall and Bacup, were part of the Forest of Rossendale, itself part of the Forest of Blackburnshire.
+During the late 13th and 14th centuries, the forest was a hunting park; the term 'Forest' referred to it being parkland rather than being heavily wooded, as the forest declined much earlier during the Neolithic period.
+The Forest of Rossendale contained eleven vaccaries (cow pastures) and was poorly populated, with Haslingden being the only town of significance and possessed of a church.

-Haslingden appears to have held markets during the sixteenth century, with the first reference in a Court Roll of 1555 where it records a John Radcliffe being fined for being a 'forestaller of the lords market of Haslyngden'.
+Haslingden appears to have held markets during the 16th century, with the first reference in a Court Roll of 1555 where it records a John Radcliffe being fined for being a 'forestaller of the lords market of Haslyngden'.
 There are later references to markets and fairs in The Shuttleworth Accounts (1582-1621) and the map-maker Richard Blome writing in 1673 describes Haslingden as originally having 'a small Market-town on Wednesdays', and later, at the time of Charles I, the market had been moved to Saturday.
-The market continued to grow and Haslingden was designated a Market Town in 1676.
+The market continued to grow and Haslingden was designated a market town in 1676.
 It became a coaching station and a significant industrial borough during the Industrial Revolution.
 Haslingden benefitted in particular with the mechanisation of the wool and cotton spinning and weaving industries from the 18th to the 19th centuries, and the development of watermills, and later steam power.
 By the latter half of the nineteenth century, the diversity and wealth of industry earned the area the name 'The Golden Valley'.

-In the 20th century the population declined from 19,000 in the 1911 census to 15,000 in the 1971 census.
+In the 20th century, the population declined from 19,000 in the 1911 census to 15,000 in 1971.
 The 2001 census recorded a population of 16,849 living in the town.